openairplay/airplay2-receiver/README.md

 Very quick python implementation of AP2 protocol using **minimal multi-room** features.
 For now it implements:
 - HomeKit transient pairing (SRP/Curve25519/ChaCha20-Poly1305)
-- FairPlay authentication
+- FairPlay (v3) authentication
 - Receiving of both REALTIME and BUFFERED Airplay2 audio streams
 - Airplay2 Service publication
 - Decoding of ALAC/44100/2 or AAC/44100/2

 For now it does not implement:
- - MFi Authentication (required by iTunes/Windows)
+ - MFi Authentication / FairPlay v2 (one of them is required by iTunes/Windows)
+ - Audio Sync

 **This code is experimental.
 This receiver do not expect to be a real receiver but a toolbox for learning/debugging all airplay protocols and related pairing/authentication methods.**